 Penalties for Class D and E drug possession with intent to distribute include:

 Subsequent offenses require mandatory minimum sentencing for Class D drugs and increased penalties in all areas.

 Notably, since simple possession of 1 ounce or less of marijuana has been decriminalized in Massachusetts, sharing marijuana socially is not a distribution crime.
 For example, passing around a joint is not illegal in most cases.
 However, if the marijuana is individually packaged, found near a scale, etc., you can still be charged with possession with intent to distribute even if the amount is under an ounce.

-Penalties for distribution or possession with intent to sell to a minor of Class A, B or C drugs can include a state prison term of up to 15 years, including mandatory minimum state prison sentencing (up to five years, depending on drug type) and thousands of dollars in fines.
+Penalties for distribution or possession with intent to sell to a minor of Class A, B, or C drugs can include a state prison term of up to 15 years, including a mandatory minimum state prison sentencing (up to five years, depending on drug type) and thousands of dollars in fines.

 Without a tough and respected defense Quincy drug crimes attorney on your side, you don't stand a chance.
-Talk to Sweeney & Associates, LLC, about your options for defense.
+Talk to Sweeney & Associates, LLC about your options for defense.